BigG-DSC/phd-blockchain-ai/README.md

 - Docs

 #### Author Biography
-Since 2019, <b>Gioele Bigini</b> is Alumnus in Data Science of the European Institute of Innovation and Technology (EIT Digital)
+<b>Gioele Bigini</b>, Alumnus in Data Science of the European Institute of Innovation and Technology (EIT Digital).
+Actually Ph.D Student at University of Urbino.

-He received double ICT degree in 2019:
- - M.Sc. in Computer Science and Engineering at Politecnico di Milano, Milan, Italy
- - M.Sc. in Informatics Engineering at Universidad Politécnica de Madrid, Madrid, Spain

-He is actually Ph.D Student at University of Urbino and his research interests include:
- - Big Data
- - Artificial Intelligence
- - Distributed Ledger Technologies
- - Distributed Systems
- - Internet of Things